rif/gmail2go/README.md

 Simple gmail multiple accounts CLI mail checker.

 Uses atom feed to get the unread emails.
 The user/passwords are kept in an encrypted configuration file.
+Developed and tested on Ubuntu 12.04

 Install
 -------